Technical Debt

 To handle these kinds of technical debts, we must use an organized method that focuses on fixing the areas with the highest impact first.
 This process should also take into account cost-benefit analysis and aligning efforts with business targets.

-Technical Debt vs Maintainance
+Technical Debt vs Maintenance

 From another perspective, maintenance is the regular work done to keep the software updated and improved so that it continues running smoothly and adjusts well to new demands or settings.
 This involves fixing bugs, making updates because of external changes (such as new versions of operating systems or third-party services), and improving performance.
 Although maintenance may sometimes deal with problems related to technical debt, its main attention is on maintaining the present function and performance of the software.